Consensys/mythril/README.md

 $ geth --rpc --rpcapi eth,debug --syncmode fast
 ```

+Ideally, the node should be fully synced before starting to work with Mythril - otherwise you won't be able to retrieve recent contracts via RPC or IPC.

 ## Command line usage

 The Mythril command line tool (aptly named `myth`) allows you to conveniently access some of Mythril's functionality.